 The early part of the paper also trots out something called the Beverage Guidance Panel; an attempt to give fluid consumption guidelines to consumers.
 In my opinion, this graphic is about as useless as the current food pyramid.
 It’s complicated and pointless, simply confusing people more about the issue.
 I’m not going to bother talking about it.

-Quoting the paper, they state that “While consumption of healthful beverages is falling, consumption of the most unhealthy beverages is strong.”
-While milk and coffee consumption are at roughly one half of their historical maximum, with tea basically unchanged, regular soft drinks are the most popular beverage; beverages sweetened with high-fructose corn syrup are consumed at a rate of over 35 gallons per year on average.
+Specifically, while milk and coffee consumption are at roughly one half of their historical maximum, with tea basically unchanged, regular soft drinks are the most popular beverage.
+Beverages sweetened with high-fructose corn syrup are consumed at a rate of over 35 gallons per year on average.
 The second most popular drink is beer which at least has some nutrients.

 I want folks to pay attention to that bolded bit since I’ll come back to it later on.